KailaniBailey/Google-Cybersecurity-Professional-Certificate/Course 6: Sound the Alarm: Detection and Response/Introduction to detection and incident response/README.md

 - Dave: Grow your cybersecurity career with mentors
 - Connect with your classmates
 ## The incident response lifecycle
+- Welcome to module 1
+- Introduction to the incident response lifecycle
+- Explore: Apply the NIST lifecycle to a vishing scenario
+- **Graded Quiz:** Portfolio Activity: Document an incident with an incident handler's journal
+- Portfolio Activity Exemplar: Document an incident with an incident handler's journal
+- **Practice Quiz:** Test your knowledge: The incident response lifecycle
 ## Incident response operations
 ## Incident response tools
 ## Review: Introduction to detection and incident response